stonemjs/docs/src/docs/architecture/container.md

 :::

 ::: tip
-This is our favorite method — readable, intuitive, and type-safe in TypeScript.
+This is our favorite method, readable, intuitive, and type-safe in TypeScript.
 :::

 ### Proxy-Based Resolution

 Want to access services like properties?
-Go for it — the container is a Proxy!
+Go for it, the container is a Proxy!

 ```ts
 const logger = container.logger